Android Bootloop Problem: How to Fix it Without Data Loss

 Note: you might have to use a different combination of keys to enter into Recovery Mode, depending on your device's model.

-Step #2 Scroll down using” the volume key to select "Advanced".
+Step #2 Scroll down using the volume key to select "Advanced".

 Step #4 Select "Mounts and Storage" to click on "Wipe" or "Cache".
+Wiping both the Dalvik Cache and the system Cache partition together is recommended for the most thorough resolution of the android bootloop issue.

 Conclusion